 Experimental Systems Biology (Team Bettenbrock)

 Biological systems are inherently complex.
 Even a simple model organism like the bacterium Escherichia coli is composed of a great number of molecules ranging from simple metabolites to proteins, RNA and DNA.
-Complex interactions of these molecules take place in order to secure survival and replication.
+Complex interactions of these molecules take place in order to secure survival and replication under varying conditions.
 Systems Biology aims to a holistic and quantitative understanding of these interactions by combining experimental biological research with mathematical and computational methods.

 Due to their small size and their way of life bacteria are subjected to fast and drastic changes in their environment.
 To cope with this, each cell has to monitor its environment and to react in a favorable way.
 This is achieved by a complex network of sensors and regulatory systems.
 The regulatory systems control gene expression and thereby tune metabolic pathways, in catabolism as well as in anabolism.
 In addition, metabolism is influenced by the control of enzyme activities by modification or by allosteric control.
 A deep understanding of bacterial metabolism and its regulation is vital for engineering bacteria for biotechnological applications.
-One major goal of our research hence lies in understanding and in targeted modification of bacterial metabolism and regulation.
-In addition, the interactions of different regulatory systems with metabolism is in the focus of this research team.
+We hence investigate the influence of regulatory systems on metabolism under different external conditions.
+One major goal is to employ this understanding for the targeted modification of metabolism and regulation in the construction of production strains.

 Here is a list of current research topics: